jxsvoboda/sycek/README.md

  * implicit conversion between incompatible pointer types
  * implicit conversion from integer to pointer
  * converting to pointer from integer of different size
+ * pointer should be the left operand while indexing

 Intermediate Representation
 ---------------------------